mwpastore/dalli-rate_limiter/README.md

 apply these limits at the application level&mdash;it would be much easier to tightly integrate a check within your business logic.

-**Dalli::RateLimiter** leverages the excellent [Dalli][4] and
-[ConnectionPool][5] gems for fast and efficient Memcached access and thread-safe connection pooling.
+**Dalli::RateLimiter** leverages the excellent [Dalli][4] gem for fast and efficient (and thread-safe) Memcached access.
 It uses an allowance counter and floating timestamp to implement a sliding window for each unique key, enforcing a limit of _m_ requests over a period of _n_ seconds.
-If you're familiar with [Sidekiq][10] (which is another excellent piece of software, written by the same person who wrote Dalli and ConnectionPool), it is similar to the Window style of the Sidekiq::Limiter class, although the invocation syntax differs slightly (see [Block Form](#block-form) below for an example of the differences).
+If you're familiar with [Sidekiq][10] (which is another excellent piece of software, written by the same person who wrote Dalli), it is similar to the Window style of the Sidekiq::Limiter class, although the invocation syntax differs slightly (see [Block Form](#block-form) below for an example of the differences).

 It supports arbitrary unit quantities of consumption for partial operations or for operations that logically count as more than one request (i.e. batched